polsuarezm/R2D2-Flow/README.md

-# R2D2-Flow: Real-time Reinforcement learning for Drag reduction and Dynamics control in Flow control experiments.
+# R2D2-Flow: Real-time Reinforcement learning for Drag reduction and Dynamics in Flow control experiments.

 UDP-based reinforcement learning framework for PPO with support for: